Fullmeals.

 Step 1: Prepare Custard Sauce

-In a heatproof bowl, combine 6 egg yolks, 450g milk, and 150g sugar.
-Whisk thoroughly until all ingredients are well combined and the mixture is slightly frothy.
+In a heatproof bowl, combine 6 egg yolks, 450g milk, and 150g sugar. thoroughly until all ingredients are well combined and the mixture is slightly frothy.

 Step 2: Heat Custard Mixture